opengeospatial/OGCAPI-EDR-Sprint2/README.md

 * [Additional Resources](./additionalResources.adoc)
 * [Frequently Asked Questions (FAQs)](./FAQ.adoc)

-The sprint will begin at 09:00am EDT on the first day, and end at 05:00pm EDT on the second day.
+The sprint will begin at 09:00am EST on the first day, and end at 05:00pm EST on the second day.